-National Service and Civic Engagement Research Competition
+AmeriCorps National Service and Civic Engagement Research Competition 94.026

-To further achieve its mission, CNCS has a strong belief in the importance of research in order to identify effective strategies for national service and increase the evidence-base for its programs.
+To further achieve its mission, AmeriCorps has a strong belief in the importance of research in order to identify effective strategies for national service and increase the evidence-base for its programs.
 This means engaging the broader community of academic researchers involved in studying and evaluating national service, volunteerism, and civic infrastructure.
-The goal of this competition is to increase the nation?s understanding and knowledge about the importance and potential of volunteering, national and community service, and/or civic engagement in America.
+The goal of this competition is to increase the nations understanding and knowledge about the importance and potential of volunteering, national and community service, and/or civic engagement in America.
 We are seeking applications that build on existing research in the field, address gaps in knowledge, and provide new ideas and methodological approaches to the study of national service.

 General information about this opportunity